Source Code Analysis

 Source code analysis – also known as Static Application Security Testing (SAST) – reveals programming errors that can have an impact on security directly in the source code itself.
 It can be performed throughout the development phase and guides the developer to the root of the problem.

 Manual Source Code Analysis

 Programming errors responsible for security loopholes often occur at typical, systematically identifiable positions in the code and configuration in modern web applications.
-Our SCA Quick Wins process enables them to be tested at a realistic cost, thereby significantly increasing the security of a web application.
+Our SAST Quick Wins process enables them to be tested at a realistic cost, thereby significantly increasing the security of a web application.
 The process is also ideal as a preparatory supplement to a penetration test.

 The following are examined:

 - Incorrect server configuration (web.xml, web.config, machine.config, config.php, etc.)

 - Incorrect logging configuration (log4j, log4net, log4php, etc.)

 - Incorrect framework configuration (Struts, Spring, Hibernate, NHibernate, etc.)

 - Cross-site scripting (XSS) through incorrect response data validation in the HTML generated

 - SQL injection, LDAP injection, XPATH injection, other command injection